Shikrapur, Maharashtra: Proposed railway project

 The Pune Metropolitan Region Development Authority (PMRDA) has proposed a railway ring project to connect business hubs in Talegaon Dabhade, Chakan, Shikrapur, and Uruli Kanchan; Sambhaji International Airport at Purandar; and Pune Railway station.
 The proposed route begins in Talegaon Dabhade, linking the Pune-Miraj and Pune-Nashik rail routes, and would also connect with Metro rail.

 PMRDA-contracted Larsen & Toubro created a common minimum programme (CMP) to coordinate a geographical spread of 20 km^{2}.
 The CMP includes Pune Municipal Corporation (PMC), Pimpri Chinchwad Municipal Corporation (PCMC), Pune Cantonment Board, Dehu Cantonment Board (DCB) and Khadki Cantonment Board (KCB) and Pune District.

 Proposed Wagholi-Shikrapur bypass

-The Pune Metropolitan Region Development Authority (PMRDA) and the district administration had planned 6-laninng and forming new bypass to mitigate frequent traffic congestion on the stretch connecting Pune, Wagholi and Shikrapur.
+The Pune Metropolitan Region Development Authority (PMRDA) and the district administration had planned 6-laning and forming a new bypass to mitigate frequent traffic congestion on the stretch connecting Pune, Wagholi and Shikrapur.

 The plan involves a proposed bridge of 25 km on State Highway 27, the addition of one lane in each direction, two bypasses and the improvement of crucial junctions.
 The government has approved ₹6.5 billion for the plan, and it is also part of the union government's Bharatmala project, which allocates ₹12.6 billion for road improvement.
 However, the project has been pending for many years.